daizoru/node-simspark/README.md

 var sim = new SimSpark()
 // by default, this is equivalent to:  new SimSpark("localhost", 3100)

-// this SimsSpark client is an instance of Stream.
-It emits events from the game.
-// (for now it is very crude, not all features are supported)

 // event fired once we are connected to the server and can send/receive msg sim.on('connect', function() {

   // send a message to the simulator.
-The messagemust be in SimSpark's s-expression format:
+The message must be in SimSpark's s-expression format:
   // http://simspark.sourceforge.net/wiki/index.php/Network_Protocol
   sim.send([